codership/documentation/galeracluster/source/training/tutorials/starting-cluster.rst

 .. note:: When you start a new cluster, any node can serve as the first node, since all the databases are empty.
 When you migrate from MySQL to Galera Cluster, use the original master node as the first node.
 When restarting the cluster, use the most advanced node.
 For more information, see :doc:`Migration <./migration>` and :doc:`Quorum Reset <../../../documentation/quorum-reset>`.

-To start the first node--which should have MySQL, MariaDB or Percona XtraDB, and Galera installed--you'll have to launch the database server on it with the ``--wsrep-new-cluster`` option.
+To start the first node--which should have MySQL, MariaDB or Percona XtraDB Cluster, and Galera installed--you'll have to launch the database server on it with the ``--wsrep-new-cluster`` option.
 There are different ways to do this, depending on the operating system.
 For systems that use ``init``, execute the following from the command-line:

 On Galera: